What to put on a headstone

 You don’t have to choose an epitaph for your loved one’s memorial.
 See below for more examples that you could have inscribed on your loved one’s headstone:

-- Biblical scriptures – to pay tribute to your loved one’s faith, you may want to have their favourite verse inscribed on their headstone, with the Psalm number added underneath.
+Religious scriptures – to pay tribute to your loved one’s faith, you may want to have their favourite verse inscribed on their headstone.

 Whichever option you decide to choose, it should be meaningful and a clear depiction of your loved one’s memory, but also in line with the regulations of the burial site.
 The words to put on a headstone memorial are important and are a decision that should be made with thought and care.